 Here are the drinks to avoid and ones you can enjoy, in moderation of course.

 Steer clear from fortified wines, such as Port and Madeira.
-These contain high levels of fructose, or fruit sugar, a FODMAP no-no. A red, white or sparkling wine is a better choice.
+These contain high levels of fructose, or fruit sugar, a FODMAP no-no. Red, white or sparkling wine are better choices as low-FODMAP alcoholic drinks.

 Despite being made from wheat or rye, beer is generally low in FODMAPs because the yeast ferments the grain into alcohol during the production process.
 Most beer does contain gluten however, so choose a gluten-free option if you’re avoiding the pesky protein.

 Gin, vodka and whiskey are all low-FODMAP choices, but rum is high in FODMAPs because it’s high in fructose.
 Pay very close attention to your mixers.
 Most soft drinks and juices are high in sugars.
 Monash University suggests using cranberry juice, which is low in FODMAPs.